surifirstpin/biplus_documentation/docs/GlobalParameters.md

 Bi+ will allow you to organize the data from database using this global parameters as per your business requirement. it can be used in the following ways:

 - To control data access based on login
-- To provide list of filter expressionss of a report based on login
+- To provide list of filter expressionsased on login
 ## Create  Global Parameters

 To Create a Global Parameters Click on settings-->Select Global Parameters.